-Most of the products in our food supply are laced with sugar and other “food like substances” that predispose us to conditions like hypoglycemia, push us further into chronic metabolic disease states, and keep us on the terrifying “blood sugar rollercoaster”.
+Most of the products in our food supply are laced with sugar and other “food like substances” that predispose us to conditions like hypoglycemia that push us further into chronic metabolic disease states and keep us on the terrifying “blood sugar roller coaster”.
 What if there was a way you could “filter” out the the most harmful foods – based upon criteria developed by the Hypoglycemia Support Foundation – instantly and effortlessly?

 Surprise!
-An amazing technology solution by a new social enterprise start-up, currently in “stealth mode”, called “perfact” will soon be available to the HSF community on an exclusive basis – and it is 100% free.
+An amazing technology solution by a new social enterprise start-up, currently in “stealth mode”, called “perfact” is now available to the HSF community on an exclusive basis – and it is 100% free.